Desert Tortoise Rescue

 - Membership opportunities

 - How you can help

-Please contact the Joshua Tree Tortoise Rescue.
-We are a non-profit organization solely dependent on private funding for it work.
+Please contact Joshua Tree Tortoise Rescue.
+We are a non-profit organization solely dependent on private funding for our work.
 We are always in need of construction materials, office supplies, heating pads and hot lamps, and monetary donations to assist in the purchasing the much-needed medication for tortoise rehabilitation.